 - Public Relations: you’ll need articles talking about you.
 They want to see the media talking about how good are your products, how much the Chinese love them, and how reputed you are at an international level.

 - Forums: you need to be present in different online discussions.
 People have to talk about you.

-- Reviews/comments: when Chinese people are happy (or not) of a product, they post an online review/comment.
+- Reviews/comments: when Chinese people are happy (or not) with a product, they post an online review/comment.
 And you’ll need plenty of them.
 As a result, when distributors will be looking for your brand, they’ll be happy to see that you’re trustworthy and that many people are already satisfied with your product.

 Step 2.
 Use social media